 This concept unifies the Coens’ work, even if it sometimes finds expression in ways that are incomprehensible or silly, like the dybbuk, or nihilists from The Big Lebowski.
-Or it can be vicious but recognizably human, like Carl Grimsmud in Fargo or the PI in Blood Simple (the first Bros. movie strikes arguably the most elegant balance between the supernatural and mundane aspects of the archetype – we recognize that Visser is just a man pursuing very earthly aims, but events transpire to make Abby perceive him as a vengeful revenant).
-More often they are ostensibly mortal, but with strong wafts of a supernatural malevolence, like the Biker or Cooley or Anton Chigurh.
-Chigurgh specifically, despite not being their original creation, represents an apotheosis of this motif, and I have to think that must was a factor in drawing them to No Country as their first adaptation.
+Or it can be vicious but recognizably human, like Carl Grimsmud in Fargo or the PI in Blood Simple.
+That first Bros. movie strikes arguably the most elegant balance between the supernatural and mundane aspects of the archetype; as we recognize that Visser is just a man pursuing very earthly aims, but events transpire to make Abby perceive him as a vengeful revenant.
+More often, they are ostensibly mortal, but with strong wafts of a supernatural malevolence, like the Biker or Cooley or Anton Chigurh.
+Chigurgh specifically, despite not being their original creation, represents an apotheosis of this recurring motif, and I have to think that was a factor in their choosing No Country as their first adaptation.
 It can be largely or completely disembodied, as with the conclusions of Inside Llewyn Davis and A Serious Man.
 One of the biggest successes of the first season, the reason why it was able to ape “that Barton Fink feeling” so well, was because of how well it was able to fit the Lorne Malvo squarely within this tradition.
 Sometimes it can be killed or beat back, more often it can’t, but the fact remains: if you’re in a Coen movie, you are likely being stalked by an unfriendly and quasi-supernatural force.

 Anyway, this is quite a digression from the actual show I’m supposed to be talking about, but I couldn’t find an organic place to fit it in the last two recaps, so I just dropped it here.
 For now, the hunters have been successfully misdirected by the intervention of the Blomquists, but fairly soon everyone is going to realize that Rye isn’t going to turn up, and then I expect them to show their true colors.
 And if the show stays true to its Coen roots*, then they will be pretty fearsome when Mike decides he’s had it with all this hostile politeness.
 And it will be more than one stalwart state cop, and possibly his father-in-law, can handle.
 But I can’t wait to see how bad it gets.